4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

 ![root shell 2](root%20shell%202.png)

-:tada: Hooray, a root shell!
+🎉 Hooray, a root shell!

 Now just simply ``cat`` out the flag to finish the box.